Barringtonia revoluta

 Barringtonia revoluta grows as a tree up to 33 m tall, with a trunk diameter of up to 50 cm.
 The bark is pale brown.
-The specific epithet revoluta is from the Latin meaning "rolled back", referring to the leaves.
-Habitat is forests from sea level to 200 m altitude.
+The specific epithet revoluta is from the Latin meaning 'rolled back', referring to the leaves.
+Its habitat is forests from sea level to 200 m altitude.
 B. revoluta is found in Malaysia, Brunei, Indonesia and the Philippines.